 I think these are adorable!
 So easy to make, and they use the teensyist bits of material.
-I machine-stitched onto a craft tag ripped fabric with super-tattered edges and added little pieces from a coffee sack for a rustic appeal.
+I machine-stitched onto a kraft tag ripped fabric with super-tattered edges and added little pieces from a coffee sack for a rustic appeal.
 To finish off I glued on some wording and threaded a length of jute twine through the hole.
 And as we Brits say…Bob’s your uncle, a cute one-of-a-kind gift tag, place marker, bookmark, junk journal embellishment…whatever you want.

 Again, really easy to make, and they are a great addition to a bag or a hat or could be a brooch.
 I think I’ll add some to the boro-style denim scarf I’m working on at the moment.
 Here’s a step-by-step guide to making these.

 Hopefully, you’ll have seen something to get your creative juices flowing, and most importantly, made a dent in that stockpile of fabric!